Singapore surprises by standing pat on policy, Sing dollar climbs

 GDP TOPS FORECAST

-An estimate of first-quarter gross domestic product released on Tuesday showed that Singapore's economy grew an annualized 1.1 percent in January-March from the prior quarter, above expectations for 0.5 percent growth.
+An estimate of first-quarter gross domestic product released on Tuesday showed that Singapore's economy grew an annualised 1.1 percent in January-March from the prior quarter, above expectations for 0.5 percent growth.

-For the year, the Singapore dollar is still down about 2.8 percent against its U.S. counterpart, but has stabilized over recent weeks due to cooling expectations of an imminent U.S. interest rate rise.
+For the year, the Singapore dollar is still down about 2.8 percent against its U.S. counterpart, but has stabilised over recent weeks due to cooling expectations of an imminent U.S. interest rate rise.

 (Additional reporting by Saeed Azhar; Editing by Shri Navaratnam)